bdamokos/pick-distinct-colors/README.md

 > **Note:** The default pool size is chosen for best distinctiveness and speed.
 You can increase it for even more distinct palettes, at the cost of speed.
 > If you use the same `count`, `algorithm`, `poolSize`, and `seed`, you will always get the same result.
 This makes color selection fully reproducible.
+>
+> **Determinism:** By default, `pickDistinctColors` is deterministic (uses a default seed if none is provided).
+If you call the underlying algorithms directly (e.g., `greedySelection`, `geneticAlgorithm`), you can omit the `seed` parameter to get non-deterministic results, or provide a seed for reproducibility.

 #### Legacy/Direct Algorithm Usage